jlizen/graceful-shutdown-with-aws-lambda/rust-demo/README.md

     # Add IAM Permission for Lambda Insight Extension
     - CloudWatchLambdaInsightsExecutionRolePolicy
 ```

+### Internal extension

+Alternately, you can register an extension directly from within your Rust process.
+This adds code complexity but is somewhat lighter weight.

+In our case, we use a dummy no-op extension that doesn't subscribe to any events.
+You can also use an internal extension that has
+useful functionality - for instance, see this example of an internal extension that flushes telemetry: [ref](https://github.com/awslabs/aws-lambda-rust-runtime/blob/main/examples/extension-internal-flush).

+## Signal handling in the function

 In the function, a simple signal handler is added.
 It will be executed when the lambda runtime receives
 a `SIGTERM`、`SIGINT` signal.
 You can also add more signal types yourself.